 Over the recent years, we have come together on a global level with the desire and determination to successfully attain the United Nations’ Sustainable Development Goals — to eradicate poverty, achieve equality, improve the quality of life, and protect our environment.
-Many have taken action to help reach these goals.
-The question is, “where can we make the most impact and how?”
+Many have taken action to help reach these goals through impact investing.
+The question is, “Where can we make the most impact and how?”

 Over the recent years, we have come together on a global level with the desire and determination to successfully attain the United Nations’ Sustainable Development Goals.
 In other words, to eradicate poverty, achieve equality, improve the quality of life, and protect our environment.
 Many have taken action to help reach these goals.
 The question is, “Where can we make the most impact and how?”